lusy/reloadJaneAustin/README.md

 reloadJaneAustin
 ================

-A Text Classifier and Random Text Generator
+A Text Classifier and Random Text Generator.
 Using Machine Learning for Building a silly hack